UHM-ShaneB/UHM-ShaneB.github.io/projects/Shane_Calculator.md

 This was a solo project so I wrote all the code.
 It was not a part of any assignment that I had to do for anyone.
 It was just something I made on my freetime in order to make use of what I learned.
 This is still a WIP build.
 As you can see in one of the files I have commented some known bugs I needed to fix and other features I want to add.

+Through this experience I learned the basics of creating GUIs as well as importing from different libraries since this project did use functions from the javax.swing library.

 [Link to repository](https://github.com/UHM-ShaneB/Shane_Calculator)